kgston/stencil.JS/README.md

         </stencil>
     </stencil>
 ```
-***The following style of defining childStencils has been depreciated due it its limited functionality.
+***The following style of defining childStencils has been __REMOVED__ since version 14 due it its limited functionality.
 Please use the above method to define childStencils***
 ```javascript
     var myStencil = stencil.define("parentStencilID", null, ["childStencilID1", "childStencilID2", ...]);
 ```